rezaarezvan/AFA-Benchmark/README.md

 This tutorial will show how to train and evaluate two separate methods.
 The first one, **ODIN**, is RL-based and has a pretraining stage.
 The second one, **CAE**, is a static method based on global feature importance and does not require pretraining.
 This will hopefully give you a good idea of how the remaining methods are trained and evaluated as well.

+We will only test run each script in the pipeline.
+We do this by adding arguments such as `epochs=1`.
+You can remove these arguments if you want to train and evaluate everything completely.

 ### Dataset generation